MCP Server (Legacy Version)¶

 Toolset: log_index

-Function: Query the log index list, suitable for determining available indexes before performing log queries.
+Function: Query log index list, suitable for determining available indexes before log queries.

 Parameters: